Regulation of artificial intelligence: Background

+Mitchell Waldrop used the term "machine ethics" in a 1987 article in AI Magazine.
+The AAAI held a symposium on machine ethics in 2005.
+Anna Jobin, Marcello Ienca, and Effy Vayena identified 84 sets of AI ethics guidelines published worldwide by 2019, 88% of which had been released after 2016.
+The guidelines showed agreement on five principles: transparency, justice, non-maleficence, responsibility, and privacy.
+The Partnership on AI was established in 2016 by Apple, Amazon, Google, Facebook, IBM, and Microsoft.
+The IEEE launched its Global Initiative on Ethics of Autonomous and Intelligent Systems in 2016.
+The initiative published Ethically Aligned Design in 2019.

 According to Stanford University's 2025 AI Index, legislative mentions of AI rose 21.3% across 75 countries since 2023, marking a ninefold increase since 2016.
 The U.S. federal agencies introduced 59 AI-related regulations in 2024—more than double the number in 2023.
 In 2024, nearly 700 AI-related bills were introduced across 45 states, up from 191 in 2023.

 There is currently no broad consensus on the degree or mechanics of AI regulation.
 Several prominent figures in the field, including Elon Musk, Sam Altman, Dario Amodei, and Demis Hassabis have publicly called for immediate regulation of AI.
-In 2023, following ChatGPT-4's creation, Elon Musk and others signed an open letter urging a moratorium on the training of more powerful AI systems.
+In 2023, following GPT-4's creation, Elon Musk and others signed an open letter urging a moratorium on the training of more powerful AI systems.
 Others, such as Mark Zuckerberg and Marc Andreessen, have warned about the risk of preemptive regulation stifling innovation.

 In a 2022 Ipsos survey, attitudes towards AI varied greatly by country; 78% of Chinese citizens, but only 35% of Americans, agreed that "products and services using AI have more benefits than drawbacks".
 Ipsos poll found that 61% of Americans agree, and 22% disagree, that AI poses risks to humanity.
-In a 2023 Fox News poll, 35% of Americans thought it "very important", and an additional 41% thought it "somewhat important", for the federal government to regulate AI, versus 13% responding "not very important" and 8% responding "not at all important".

-In 2023 the United Kingdom started a series of international summits on AI with the AI Safety Summit.
-It was followed by the AI Seoul Summit in 2024, and the AI Action Summit in Paris in 2025.
+In 2023, the United Kingdom started a series of international summits on AI with the AI Safety Summit.
+It was followed by the AI Seoul Summit in 2024, the AI Action Summit in Paris in 2025, and the AI Impact Summit in New Delhi in 2026.